-Configuration File: [dspace]/config/dspace.cfg Property: identifier.doi.user

-Example Value: identifier.doi.user = user123 Informational Note: Username to login into the API of the DOI registration agency.
+Configuration File: [dspace]/config/dspace.cfg Property: identifier.doi.user Example Value: identifier.doi.user = user123 Informational Note: Username to login into the API of the DOI registration agency.
 You'll get it from your DOI registration agency.

-Property: identifier.doi.password Example Value: identifier.doi.password = top-secret Informational Note: Password to login into the API of the DOI registration agency.
+Property: identifier.doi.password Example Value: e: identifier.doi.password = top-secret Informational Note: Password to login into the API of the DOI registration agency.
 You'll get it from your DOI registration agency.
 Property: identifier.doi.prefix Example Value: identifier.doi.prefix = 10.5072 Informational Note: The prefix you got from the DOI registration agency.
 All your DOIs start with this prefix, followed by a slash and a suffix generated from DSpace.
 The prefix can be compared with a namespace within the DOI system.
 Property: identifier.doi.namespaceseparator Example Value: identifier.doi.namespaceseparator = dspace- Informational Note: This property is optional.
-If you want to use the same DOI prefix in several DSpace installations or with other tools that generate register DOIs it is necessary to use a namespace separator.
+If you want to use the same DOI prefix in several DSpace installations or with other tools that generate and register DOIs it is necessary to use a namespace separator.
 All the DOIs that DSpace generates will start with the DOI prefix, followed by a slash, the namespace separator and some number generated by DSpace.
-For example, if your prefix is 10.5072 a you want all DOIs generated by DSpace to look like 10.5072/dspace-1023 you have to set this as in the example value above.
-Property: identifier.doi.resolver Example Value: identifier.doi.resolver = https://doi.org Informational Note: URL for the DOI resolver.
-This will be the stem for generated DOIs.
-This property is optional, and defaults to the example value above.
-Property: crosswalk.dissemination.DataCite.publisher Example Value: crosswalk.dissemination.DataCite.publisher = My University Press Informational Note: The name of the publishing institution or publisher.
-Property: crosswalk.dissemination.DataCite.hostingInstitution Example Value: crosswalk.dissemination.DataCite.hostingInstitution = My University Informational Note: The name of the organization/institution which hosts this instance of the object.
-If not configured, it will default to the value of crosswalk.dissemination.DataCite.publisher.
-Property: crosswalk.dissemination.DataCite.dataManager Example Value: crosswalk.dissemination.DataCite.dataManager = My University Department of Geology Informational Note: If not configured, it will default to the value of crosswalk.dissemination.DataCite.publisher.
+For example, if your prefix is 10.5072 and you want all DOIs generated by DSpace to look like 10.5072/dspace-1023 you have to set this as in the example value above.

 Please don't use the test prefix 10.5072 with DSpace.
 The test prefix 10.5072 differs from other prefixes: It answers GET requests for all DOIs even for DOIs that are unregistered.
-DSpace checks that it mint only unused DOIs and will create an Error: "Register DOI ... failed: DOI\ALREADY\EXISTS".
+DSpace checks that it mint only unused DOIs and will create an Error: "Register DOI ... failed: DOI_ALREADY_EXISTS".
 Your registration agency can provide you an individual test prefix, that you can use for tests.